String End Function - C++ Programming Tutorial

 C++ String end

-This function is used to return an iterator pointing to the last character of the string.
+This function is employed to retrieve an iterator that points to the final character within the string.

 Syntax

 Consider a string 'str' and an iterator 'it'.
-Syntax would be:
+This would be represented in code as:

 Example